hetalang/HetaSimulator.jl/README.md

 This package provides the simulation engines for the Heta-based models and modeling platforms to be run in Julia.
 A QSP model can be directly run using the HetaSimulator without additional tools.
 The ODE system in general form can also be run with HetaSimulator.

-Internally HetaSimulator utilizes the facilities of OpenSource projects like [Julia](https://julialang.org/) and [SciML ecosystem](https://sciml.ai/).
+Internally HetaSimulator utilizes the facilities of open-source projects like [Julia](https://julialang.org/) and [SciML ecosystem](https://sciml.ai/).

 ## Installation